danielbakkelund/ophac/README.txt

  * numpy
  * matplotlib

-The library is made to run on both python 2.7+ and  python 3.x
+The library is made to run on python 3.x

 The code can be used as-is, just place the src directory in your PYTHONPATH.

 However, if you want to have a look at the examples, you should follow the below recipe.

-The examples assume python 3.x.

 1) Run
    >init.sh